Domus Winter Program

 The Colonnade of St. Peter’s Square where 100 presepi, nativity scenes, from all over Italy and other parts of the world are on display.

-Two nights and three days in Assisi, the city of St. Francis, who invented the first living Nativity Scene in history.
+Three days and two nights in Assisi, the city of St. Francis, who invented the first living Nativity Scene in history.
 Here we will visit:

 The exhibition: “All nativity scenes of the World” in the Basilica of Santa Maria degli Angeli.